shubhiupa19/VibeCheck/MILESTONE_04.md

 ---
 [Second Form](http://linserv1.cims.nyu.edu:36503/add)

-You must be logged in.
+ **:warning:you must be logged into an account to access this form:warning:**, this prevents just anyone from adding a friend.
+If not, you will be rerouted to the login page.
+.
 Special Instructions for Form 2
 ---